 - between project planned start date and project planned end date, when a project is not started yet.

 - between project start date and project anticipated end date, when a project is started.

-As soon a project is completed, all the allocations which are in progress or planned for the future on this project (there are parts which are after the project end date) are not taken into account anymore when people load needs to be calculated.
+As soon a project is complete, all the in progress or planned allocations for this project (there are parts which are after the project end date) are not taken into account anymore when people load needs to be calculated.

 Allocations are updated automatically on the projects which are not started yet in the following cases:

 - project planned start or/and end dates are updated

 - project start date appears (project has been started)